 At one point, a Russian armored vehicle appeared to aggressively pass one of the U.S. Army MRAP on the right side shoulder of the road before it merged in between the U.S. vehicles and attempted to pass the second U.S. vehicle further up the road.

 The U.S. MRAP moved to the left to block the Russian vehicle, which then swerved back to the right shoulder of the road.
 As the Russian vehicle swerved, the U.S. MRAP began to edge the Russian vehicle off the road, appearing to hit the Russian vehicle.

-The road rage incident is of several increasingly hostile and aggressive moments between U.S. and Russian forces in recent months in northeastern Syria.
+The road rage incident is one of several increasingly hostile and aggressive moments between U.S. and Russian forces in recent months in northeastern Syria.
 At points, U.S. forces have blocked Russian convoys and Russian backed troops from pushing into U.S. held areas.

-Another reported incident last week involved a shootout that left a Russian-backed Syrian fighter affiliated with the regime of Syrian President Bashar al-Assad.
+Another reported incident last week involved a shootout that killed a Russian-backed Syrian fighter affiliated with the regime of Syrian President Bashar al-Assad.
 Wednesday’s road rage incident occurred near the same area where the shooting occurred, as reported by The Drive.